 - Start hanging your items from the top piece to the lowest hanging piece, then fill in the sides of the gallery using the pre-measured distances between each piece.

 Use a Canva Color Palette to Complete Your Decor

-Below are a few pieces I’m considering purchasing for the office that have been matched to the color palette I created in the above photo.
-I hope this tutorial on how to create a gallery wall helps you move along in creating your own authentic and special place in a home!
+Below are a few pieces I’m considering purchasing for the office that has been matched to the color palette I created in the above photo.
+I hope this tutorial helps you move along in creating your own authentic and special place in a home!
 If you use any of these tips or would like to share your own design story, please share in the comments below!